 This amazing DIY recipe for Light Sweet and Sour Shrimp is much more healthy for you and to has far fewer calories than your average Chinese Take-Out or Delivery.
 You will find no heavy breading on the shrimp, hence far less fat or empty calories since we will not be frying as traditional method calls for when making Sweet and Sour Shrimp.

-My recipe calls for jumbo shrimp, crunchy red bell peppers and green bell peppers with sweet delicious fresh pineapple in a lovely thick homemade Sweet and Sour Sauce, served over a bed of fluffy white rice
+This flavorful Sweet and Sour recipe calls for jumbo shrimp, crunchy red bell peppers, and green bell peppers, with sweet delicious fresh pineapple in a lovely thick homemade Sweet and Sour Sauce, served over a bed of steamed fluffy white rice

 I am seriously fond of Chinese, Japanese, Korean and Thai foods, you name it — I love it when it comes to Asian dishes.
 Unfortunately, when I worked at the office full-time my waistline started showing how much I loved Asian foods from constantly eating out at my favorite Asian Restaurants.

 I’m sure you are thinking.
 “I have always been told Asian food is extremely healthy and good for you, what is she talking about?”
 Yes, it is… however most Asian restaurants serve dishes on the menu that are more Special Occasion or Americanized Recipes.
 What does that mean?
 One good example of special occasion dishes and calories are our Holiday recipes we enjoy only on Holidays since they are so high in calories…We don’t eat them all year round with our meals for that reason even though they are so delicious.